-2.12.6 Noise control
+2.12.6 Sound control

-Due to the similarity of the piston stroke in different engine configurations within the capacity classes, the noise test will be conducted at a fixed RPM.
-For reference only, the mean piston speed at which the noise test is conducted is calculated at 11 m/sec.
+Due to the similarity of the piston stroke in different engine configurations within the capacity classes, the sound test will be conducted at a fixed RPM.
+For reference only, the mean piston speed at which the sound test is conducted is calculated at 11 m/sec (see also Art.
+2.12.5).